 Individuals who devoted at least some time to an arts activity tended to spend more than an hour on it (Figure B4-3).
-Those who reported participating in arts and crafts as a hobby on a typical day in 2020-22 spent well over two hours (146 minutes) doing so.
+Those who reported participating in arts and crafts as a hobby on a typical day in 2022-23 spent well over two hours (141 minutes) doing so.

-Individuals who reported engaging in arts volunteerism spent 135 minutes on this activity.
-In 2020-22, museum attendees reported spending 170 minutes per day on the activity, and people writing for personal interest spent 120 minutes doing so.
-Those who read for personal interest or spent time listening to or playing music in 2020-22 spent about 90 minutes per day on these activities (97 and 89 minutes per day, respectively).
+Individuals who reported engaging in arts volunteerism spent 154 minutes on this activity.
+In 2022-23, museum attendees reported spending 182 minutes per day on the activity, and people writing for personal interest spent 83 minutes doing so.
+Those who read for personal interest and those who reported listening to or playing music in 2022-23 spent 96 and 89 minutes per day on these activities, respectively.

 Figure B4-3.
-Amount of time spent per day in selected arts activities among individuals, aged 15 and over, who engaged in those activities: 2020-2022
+Amount of time spent per day in selected arts activities among individuals, aged 15 and over, who engaged in those activities: 2022-23

 NOTE: Excludes travel time to reach activity location.
-This figure uses three-year averages for estimates of time engaging in the selected arts-related activities.
-The three-year averages produce more stable estimates than annual estimates because they rely on the combined samples from three different years.
-The ATUS data collection was suspended from March 19, 2020 to May 11, 2020 due to the COVID-19 pandemic.
-As a result, ATUS 2020 data are not representative of the full year because they were collected for only ten months and do not contain information on how people spent their time during the period when data were not collected.
-For more information, see https://www.bls.gov/tus/atususersguide.pdf.

-SOURCE: U.S. Department of Labor, Bureau of Labor Statistics, American Time Use Survey (ATUS), 2020-22.
+This figure uses two-year averages for estimates of time engaging in the selected arts-related activities.
+The two-year averages produce more stable estimates than annual estimates because they rely on the combined samples from two different years.
+SOURCE: U.S. Department of Labor, Bureau of Labor Statistics, American Time Use Survey (ATUS), 2022-23.